elastic/apm/specs/agents/logging.md

 | `api_key` | yes | `[REDACTED]` |
 | `service_name` | no | `foo` |
 | `log_level` | no | `warning` |

-Additional configurations items MAY be logged after that as well.

 For each configuration option its **source** SHOULD be reported.
 These sources can be: